 How to Vape Dry Herb: The Complete Guide

 Most vapes you see today come in a whole range of designs and varieties.
 These designs are sometimes done for visual and aesthetic purposes.
 But most of the time, they have functions that allow them to be used differently or for more benefit.
 Dry herb vapes don’t differ too much from regular vapes.
-They have most of the same basic functions you’d find in traditional vapes.
+They have most of the same basic functions you’d find in regular vapes.
 This can include how you prepare the stuff, how you load them, and how you vape them.

 Today, we want to look at how some of these functions work in a dry herb vape.
 Moreover, we’ll include useful tips and tricks to make full use of each feature available on your device.